cap-js/docs/java/change-tracking.md

   customer @changelog: [ customer.name ]
 }
 ```
 Elements from the `@changelog` annotation value must always be prefixed by the association name.
-Identifier defined on the association target is never considered.

 :::warning Validation required
 If the target of the association is missing, for example, when an entity is updated with the ID for a customer